 He’s A Good Rat.
 In the first album Rad proved that you don’t have to be really big to be really good at things, but in this song we learn that it wasn’t always easy going for the little guy.
-See, just like so many kids, Rad was a victim of bullying when he was younger.
+You see, just like with so many kids, Rad was a victim of bullying when he was younger.
 This song however shows us that these nasty things can be overcome, and once the bullying is stopped by new friendships being established, then the good people of the world can be a lot happier.
-Then when the bullies realize that they don’t have anyone to bully anymore then hopefully they become better people too!
+Then when the bullies realise that they don’t have anyone to bully anymore then hopefully they become better people too!

 Bush Rat Facts

 Rats belong to the Order Rodentia, ie rodents.

 When Australia finally separated from Antarctica around 45 million years ago, the only land mammals were monotremes (echidna and platypus) and marsupials (forerunners of kangaroos, possums, etc).
 Placenta animals like rats and mice were not part of her compliment.